Biodiversity

 The EPA have accepted the recommendations.
 The EPA will work with Forestry Corporation of NSW and the group to ensure the management plan is updated accordingly.

-The University of New England and the NSW Department of Primary Industries Forest Science Unit will deliver baselines, drivers and trends for species occupancy and distribution in NSW forests across all tenures, including Coastal IFOA state forests.
+The University of New England and the NSW Department of Primary Industries Forest Science Unit have delivered baselines, drivers and trends for species occupancy and distribution in NSW forests across all tenures, including Coastal IFOA state forests.

-Over 15 leading scientists will form the team including scientists from the NSW Department of Planning, Industry and Environment who will adopt indicators and modelling from the NSW Biodiversity Indicators program as part of the work.
-Professor Nick Reid, University of New England will lead the project.
-Dr. Rod Kavanagh will coordinate investigators across the project.
+Over 15 leading scientists formed the team that undertook this work, including scientists from the NSW Department of Planning, Industry and Environment who adopted indicators and modelling from the NSW Biodiversity Indicators program as part of the work.
+Professor Nick Reid, University of New England lead the project and Dr. Rod Kavanagh coordinated investigators across the project.

 More information